dkerr64/homebridge-yolink/README.md

   * **allDevices** *(optional)*: If set to false then only devices listed in the Devices section of the config file are loaded, and then only if the hide property is false.
 Defaults to true so all devices reported by YoLink are loaded (if hide property is false).
   * **enableExperimental** *(optional)*: If set to true, enables support for devices still considered experimental, see Device Notes below.
   * **doublePress** *(optional)*: Duration in milliseconds to trigger a double-press event on two button presses on a stateless device.
 Defaults to 800ms and a value of zero disables double-press feature.
 See notes below for YoLink FlexFob remote.
+  * **deviceTemperatures** *(optional)*: If set to true then create a temperature service for those devices that report temperature in addition to their main function.
+See device notes below.
   * **devices** *(optional)*: Optional array of device settings, see below.
   * **garageDoors** *(optional)*: Optional array of sensor/controller pairs, see below.